shorwood/gptsh/README.md

   </a>
 </p>

-GPT.sh is a CLI tool built with NodeJs and powered by [Open AI's GPT-3](https://openai.com/).
+GPT.sh is a CLI tool built with NodeJS and powered by [Open AI's GPT-3](https://openai.com/).
 It's main purpose is to translate natural language questions and requests into shell commands.
 Heavily inspired by projects such as [nlsh](https://vimeo.com/427943407/98fe5258a7) and [cmdxyz](https://cmd.xyz/), it can be easily installed and used in conjunction with your classic shell environment.

 ## Installation